 When a faculty member must be absent from their/her/his duties because of their own illness or incapacity of short duration (six months or less), other members of the faculty, with knowledge of the department chair or division director and the dean, customarily assume their duties on a temporary basis.
-If the illness becomes extended so that this is no longer feasible, other arrangements are made by the department chair in consultation with the Dean and the Provost or the Dean of the School of

-Medicine in the case of Faculty in the School of Medicine Clinical Departments.
-Like family leave, the period of illness or incapacity runs concurrently with leave under FMLA and Occupational Health must receive a Certification of Health Care Provider form.
+If the illness becomes extended so that this is no longer feasible, other arrangements are made by the department chair in consultation with the Dean and the Provost or the Dean of the School of Medicine in the case of faculty in the School of Medicine Clinical Departments.
+The period of illness or incapacity runs concurrently with leave under FMLA and/or TMLA.
+However, this leave status provides for paid status up to the maximum of six months.